 The upgraded Phase-1 MUCTPI will send more detailed Muon TOBs than those currently available.
 It will also perform some Muon-only topological algorithms to be sent directly to the CTP.
-The full output to Topo is expected to take 8 fibres, and many copies (at least 6) are available.
-It will not be necessary for the Topological trigger processor to form simple threshold multiplicities of Muon TOBs, since they will be sent directly to the CTP from the new MUCTPI.
-The MUCTPI will also form all Topological items consisting purely of Muon TOBs.
+The full output to Topo is expected to take 8 fibres, and many copies (at least 6?) are available.
+It will not be necessary for the Topological trigger to form simple threshold multiplicities of Muon TOBs, since they will be sent directly to the CTP from the new MUCTPI.